 - Monitoring your traffic to look for abnormalities, including unexplained traffic spikes and visits from suspect IP address and geolocations.
 All of these could be signs of attackers performing “dry runs” to test your defenses before committing to a full-fledged attack.
 Recognizing these for what they are can help you prepare for the onslaught to follow.

 - Keep an eye on social media (particularly Twitter) and public wastebins (e.g., Pastebin.com) for threats, conversations and boasts that may hint on an incoming attack.

 - Consider using third-party DDoS testing (i.e., pen testing) to simulate an attack against your IT infrastructure so you can be prepared when the moment of truth arrives.
 When you undertake this, test against a wide variety of attacks, not just those with which you are familiar.

-- Create a response plan and a rapid response team, whose job is to minimize the impact of an assault.
+- Create a response plan and a rapid response team, meaning a designated group of people whose job is to minimize the impact of an assault.
 When you plan, put in place procedures for your customer support and communication teams, not just for your IT professionals.

 Choosing the Right Mitigation Strategy